Rei-SwitchBot/faq/en-us/Lock.md

 4．

-Here is how to set up Alerts for SwitchBot Lock/Lock Pro:
+Here is how to set up Alerts for SwitchBot Lock:

 Launch the SwitchBot App and log in.

-Tap on the relevant SwitchBot Lock/Lock Pro.
+Tap on the relevant SwitchBot Lock.

 Tap on the gear icon at the top right.